galicea/flask-restx-demo/README.md

 http://localhost:5000/help

 # Simple example
-1) Create subdir (ex my)  in directory rest and module module rest/my/my.py:
+1) Create subfolder (eg. "my")  in the folder "rest" and create inside this subfolder new  module rest/my/my.py: